 Providing you with a reliable, regular and most importantly safe service across all our routes.
 Click to find out more

-For our Hull to Europoort route, we have set up a test centre at our Terminal 1 in Hull port (postcode HU9 5PS) and we ask any freight drivers that wish to use our service to arrive at least 1h and 30 mins before departure in order to minimise the risk of missing the sailing.
-The test centre will be opened Monday to Sunday from 14:00 to 19:30.
-The test will be free of charge until 31 January, and £29 thereafter.
+If drivers need a rapid test before they travel to the Netherlands, they can use our testing service at Hull Terminal - P&O Ferries Terminal 1, Hull Port, Postcode: HU9 5PS.
+Drivers wishing to use this service must arrive at least 1h and 30 mins before departure in order to minimise the risk of missing the sailing.
+The test centre is opened Monday to Sunday from 14:00 to 19:30.
+The cost of the test is £29.

 At P&O Ferries, we are working with Screen4 LTD to offer our freight drivers pre-travel Covid-19 PCR self-tests.
 This test costs £95 and you’ll have your results within 24-48 hours of the lab receiving your sample.
 For any driver who doesn’t have a UK address Screen4 LTD will provide details of the closest centre where drivers can pick up the test.
 Note: Drivers will still need to pre-book their test online.